ajscholl/mqs/Readme.md

 Responses:

 - `204 No Content` - The message was deleted and will no longer be returned.
+- `400 Bad Request` - The specified message id is not a valid uuid.
 - `404 Not Found` - The specified message does not exist  (you might want to treat this as success if you only wanted to assert the non-existence of a message).
 - `500 Internal Server Error` - The server hit an unexpected error condition and can not continue.